iChun/Hats/src/main/resources/assets/hats/mod/readme.txt

 Floats(Numbers, including decimal placing), in number of blocks.
 1 block is normally 16 pixels (depends on the mob)

 What is:
 "Can Unlock Hat"           : When this mob is killed, will it unlock a hat?
+Defaults to true.
+Please set to false if the mob can be spawned in survival.
 "Render Yaw Offset"        : The sideways rotation of the "body" of the mob.
 Separate rotation from the head.
 If not set, will follow defaults of renderYawOffset.
 "Rotation Yaw Head"        : The sideways rotation of the "head" of the mob.
 If not set, will follow defaults of rotationYawHead.
 "Rotation Pitch"           : The up and down rotation of the "head".
 If not set, will follow defaults of rotationPitch.